Frozen-Burrito/Node-Authentication/README.md

 ## What I've Learned

-My main purpose during this project is to practice with the MERN stack while learning more.
+My main purpose during this project is to practice fullstack web development using NodeJs.

 I've learned:
 * Node